magneticio/vamp.io/content/resources/run vamp/quick setup/quick-setup-kubernetes.md

 The simple way to create a new GKE cluster:

 1. open Google Cloud Shell
-2. set zone, e.g. `gcloud config set compute/zone europe-west1-b`
+2. set a zone, e.g. `gcloud config set compute/zone europe-west1-b`
-3. create cluster `vamp` using default parameters: `gcloud container clusters create vamp`
+3. create a cluster `vamp` using default parameters: `gcloud container clusters create vamp`

-After the (new) Kubernetes cluster is setup, we are going to continue with installation using the Kubernetes CLI `kubectl`.
+After the (new) Kubernetes cluster is setup, we are going to continue with the installation using the Kubernetes CLI `kubectl`.
-You can use `kubectl` directly from Google Cloud Shell, e.g. to check the Kubernetes client and server version:
+You can use `kubectl` directly from the Google Cloud Shell, e.g. to check the Kubernetes client and server version:

 ```bash
 kubectl version